tmenguy/ha-solcast-solar/README.md

 > This repository is **not** currently in HACS, so cannot yet be searched for there.
 While [this PR](https://github.com/hacs/default/pull/2535) remains open, you must install manually using the [Manually in HACS](#manually-in-hacs) instructions below:

 > [!IMPORTANT]
-> This repository is only sporadically maintained.
+> This repository may only be sporadically maintained.
 Breaking API changes from Solcast will be maintained on a best efforts basis.
 >
 > Collaborators are welcome, as are PRs for enhancements.
 >
-> Bug reports unrelated to API changes may not get the attention you want, as the the maintainer is largely retired for medical reasons, but knows the Solcast API as a former / user in this and other projects.
+> Bug reports unrelated to API changes may not get the attention you want, as the the repository owner is largely retired for medical reasons, but knows the Solcast API as a former / user in this and other projects.

 Version Change Notes: See [below](#changes).